Slayer366/miceamaze/README.md

 Text/font size has been increased for visibility on low-res devices.

-MSAA x1 has also been enabled to make text more visible on low-res.
+MSAA has been enabled to make text more visible on low-res.

 Now uses current directory for data and config for portability.